mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/fallback-offers/lookup.md

 ---
 # Look up fallback offers {#look-up-fallback-offers}

-You can look up specific fallback offers by making a GET request to the [!DNL Offer Library] API that includes either the fallback offer `@id` or the name of the fallback offer in the request path.
+You can look up specific fallback offers by making a GET request to the [!DNL Offer Library] API that includes the fallback offer id in the request path.

 **API format**